New Google Workspace icons rolling out on Android, web - 9to5Google

 The icons for Google Docs, Sheets, and Slides, as well as Sites and Forms, are mostly unchanged.
 That said, the earmark in the top-right corner is now darker.
 Inside, Google has simplified in various ways, including one less line of text/row and thinner glyphs.

-On Android, there is a big change that sees the entire page shape being placed against a white background.
+Update 10/26: On Android, there is a big change that sees the entire page shape being placed against a white background.
 The apps previously used full-width launcher icons.
-So far, Google Docs and Sheets have adopted the new design with version 1.20.422.01.
+So far, Google Docs and Sheets have adopted the new design with version 1.20.422.01, with Slides joining a few days later.

 Google Meet